adavasam/power-outage/README.md

 | POPULATION | The population of the given U.S. state in the year of when the power outage occurred. |

 ## Data Cleaning and Exploratory Data Analysis
 The dataset originally contained 53 columns, however, only 12 columns were retained for further analysis.
 These columns, as detailed above, seem to give the most descriptive information in determining potential causes of power outages in a give region.
+These 12 columns did not undergo further cleaning as all of the columns were already in the desired datatype.

 Rows that had Hawaii or Alaska were removed, as these states are not a part of the contiguous U.S. states, and may introduce data that is outside the scope of this analysis as these two states are located in very different regions.
-As a result, there were 1528 rows in the modified dataset.
+As a result, there are now 1528 rows in the modified dataset.

 The first 5 rows of the cleaned DataFrame is shown below.